laro/Cilia/README.md

 # Cilia
-This is a collection of ideas for a language that is **based on C++**, with the **same core functionality**, but
+This is a collection of ideas for a language that is
+- **based on C++**,
+- with **identical core functionality**, but
-- with a **simplified syntax**, and
+- with a **simplified syntax**,
+- shorter/**better "expression"**, and
 - roughly **in the [style of Qt](https://wiki.qt.io/Qt_Coding_Style)**, Java, JavaScript/TypeScript, Kotlin, Swift.

-Isomorphic mapping of all C++ functionality to Cilia shall be possible, only with other/better/shorter "expression".
+As with C++ there is _no_ garbage collection in Cilia, instead you use:
+- automatic/stack variables,
+- **RAII** (Resource Acquisition is Initialization) / "RROD" (Resource Release on Object Destruction), and
+- smart pointers.

-Currently it is more of a wish list or a "thought experiment".
+Currently it is more of a wish list, a "thought experiment".
+But a transpiler seems to be feasible (like Herb Sutter is doing it with Cpp2).
+In the long run one could imagine a Cilia parser/frontend, producing an AST for the common backend of an existing C++ compiler (like clang).

 **C++ with CamelCase Style**